 If this is aimed at someone in a protected class, it is unlawful.

-So, now we know what types of harassment plague the office, the next step is to stop it.
+So, now we know what types of workplace harassment plague the office, the next step is how to stop workplace harassment.

 Here are three ways.

 1. Implement, Update, Revive Your Policy